JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 ![The domain $\Omega$.
 The red part of the boundary defines the absorbing boundary $\Gamma_a$, and the blue part defines the reflecting boundary $\Gamma_r$.\label{fig0}](figure0.png)

 The code to generate a mesh of the domain in Figure \ref{fig0} is given below.
 We use curves to define the boundary so that curve-bounded refinement can be applied [@gosselin2009delaunay].
-The resulting mesh is shown in Figure \ref{fig1}, together with a solution of the mean exit time problem with $D = 6.25 \times 10^{-4}$; FiniteVolumeMethod.jl [@vandenheuvel2024finite] is used to solve this problem, and the code for this can be found [here].
-Makie.jl [@danisch2021makie] is used for the plotting.
+The resulting mesh is shown in Figure \ref{fig1}, together with a solution of the mean exit time problem with $D = 6.25 \times 10^{-4}$; FiniteVolumeMethod.jl [@vandenheuvel2024finite] is used to solve this problem, and the code for this can be found [here](https://github.com/JuliaGeometry/DelaunayTriangulation.jl/blob/paper/paper/paper.jl).

 ```julia
 # The outer circle